Darrell Clarke: Hartlepool United

 Clarke was signed to Hartlepool United by Chris Turner in July 2001 on a free transfer, courtesy of the Bosman ruling, but Hartlepool still had to pay £70,000 as he was under 24.
 He was seen by many as the replacement for Tommy Miller.
 Clarke originally failed to cement his place in the starting 11 and found himself in and out of the team, making 26 league starts and 9 substitute appearances.
 However, he still managed to score seven league goals, including a hat-trick in a 7–1 win over Swansea City.
 The following season was much more successful for Clarke as he played in nearly all of Hartlepool's matches and added another seven goals to his tally in Hartlepool's promotion winning campaign.
-The arrival of manager Neale Cooper saw Clarke's opportunities in the first team in 2003–04 limited, as Eifion Williams was preferred on the right wing.
+The arrival of manager Neale Cooper saw Clarke's opportunities in the first-team in 2003–04 limited, as Eifion Williams was preferred on the right wing.
 Clarke only started 23 league matches, but he still managed to make a further 12 substitute appearances.

-In the 2004–05 season, Clarke suffered a knee injury that prevented him from taking part in any of Hartlepool's league games.
-He was loaned out to Stockport County — managed by former Hartlepool boss Chris Turner — in order to gain fitness in January, but this was cut short as Clarke picked up another knee problem after just one game.
+In the 2004–05 season, Clarke suffered a knee injury that prevented him from participating in any of Hartlepool's league games.
+He was loaned out to Stockport County — managed by former Hartlepool boss Chris Turner — to gain fitness in January, but this was cut short as Clarke picked up another knee problem after just one game.
 His knee injury caused him to miss the second half of the campaign.
 In September 2005 Clarke was loaned to Port Vale, but played just two minutes after being utilised as a late substitute by manager Martin Foyle.
 Despite his return to full fitness being described by manager Martin Scott as a 'massive boost', his appearances were again limited once he returned to Victoria Park.
 In July 2006 he was loaned to Rochdale, where he made 12 appearances, scoring one goal.
 He was released by Hartlepool manager Danny Wilson in May 2007.

 Salisbury City

-On 3 July 2007 he signed for newly promoted Conference Premier club Salisbury City.
+On 3 July 2007, he signed for newly-promoted Conference Premier club Salisbury City.
 He was strongly influenced by former teammate Tommy Widdrington to make the switch south, and was the third signing made by Nick Holmes.
 He helped the club avoid relegation in the 2008–09 season, which was a good achievement for the club.
-At the beginning of the 2009–10 season he became Salisbury's most senior player and was duly given the captain's armband by Widdrington, who had recently been appointed manager.
-He captained the club to a mid-table finish, however, Salisbury were demoted down into the Southern League Premier Division as punishment for their severe financial problems.
+At the beginning of the 2009–10 season he became Salisbury's most senior player.
+He was duly given the captain's armband by Widdrington, who had recently been appointed manager.
+He captained the club to a mid-table finish.
+However, Salisbury were demoted down into the Southern League Premier Division as punishment for their severe financial problems.
 He also spent his spare time coaching the under-8s at Portsmouth.